Compliance February 7, 2026 | 10 min read

 The tax authority compares the tax return with the DAC8 reporting data from exchanges.
 If everything matches, there's no problem.

-If the crypto documentation is incomplete or incorrect, any tax calculation based on it will be wrong.
+If the crypto accounting is incomplete or incorrect, any tax calculation based on it will be wrong.
 And everything toward compliance will show contradictions – precisely the contradictions that become visible through the DAC8 comparison.

 05 The Comparison: What Specifically Happens